busara-devs/BusaraServer/04-STATA-Server.Rmd

-# STATA on the server
+# STATA on the Server

 In this chapter we will cover how to use STATA on the server.